dbetancogith/hiring-opportunities/README.md

     - SVC
     - DecisionTreeClassifier
     - RandomForest
-    therefore there are 12 models
+4. Therefore there are 14 models total
-4. Get the metrics accuracy, precision, recall, and ROC for train and test data
+5. Get the metrics accuracy, precision, recall, and ROC for train and test data
-5. Compare the test predictions with original data and the baseline - plot the results in a pie
+6. Compare the test predictions with original data and the baseline - plot the results in a pie
-6. Adjust the metrics with comparing Cumulative Gain Curves (LIFT charts) and ROC
+7. Adjust the metrics with comparing Cumulative Gain Curves (LIFT charts) and ROC
-7. Review the permutation importance for each model, to demonstrate the balancing methods do not affect the features importance
+8. Review the permutation importance for each model, to demonstrate the balancing methods do not affect the features importance

 ### Baseline Model: